Why is constrained neural language generation particularly challenging?: Constrained NLG Evaluation

-\textit{\textbf{Readability metrics}} such as Flesch-Kincaid Grade Level \cite{kincaid1975derivation} and Flesch Reading Ease \cite{flesch1979write} are used to account for simplicity and measure the reading difficulty of a piece of text.
+\textit{\textbf{Readability metrics}} such as Flesch-Kincaid Grade Level \citep{kincaid1975derivation} and Flesch Reading Ease \citep{flesch1979write} are used to measure the reading difficulty/simplicity of a piece of text.
 Both metrics are computed as linear combinations of the number of words per sentence and number of syllables per word with different weighting factors.
+Although these metrics are fast and easy to compute, they should not be used on their own but in combination with metrics that capture the grammaticality and meaning preservation of the generated output \citep{wubben2012sentence}.
+In addition, they were not designed for measuring text readability in scientific or specialized domains, and are only available for the English language.